Mesalazine

 Diet & Lifestyle Advise

-Maintain a low-fat diet and eat foods rich in vitamin C, such as bell peppers, spinach, parsley and berries, which help in healing faster.
+- Maintain a low-fat diet and eat foods rich in vitamin C, such as bell peppers, spinach, parsley, and berries, which help promote faster healing.

-Opt for food and drinks high in Omega 3 fatty acids to get relief from pain, swelling, and inflammation.
-Omega 3 fatty acid-enriched foods include flaxseeds, walnut, soybean oil, salmon, and tuna if you prefer non-veg.
+- Opt for food and drinks rich in Omega-3 fatty acids to alleviate pain, swelling, and inflammation.
+Omega 3 fatty acid-enriched foods include flaxseeds, walnuts, soybean oil, salmon, and tuna if you prefer non-veg.

-Avoid intake of foods high in sugar and fat and processed foods, as these may cause inflammation.
+- Avoid consuming foods high in sugar and fat, as well as processed foods, as these may trigger inflammation.

-Try to avoid alcohol as it can affect your stomach and intestine and also limits the absorption of the important nutrients required by your body.
+- Try to avoid alcohol as it can affect your stomach and intestines and also limit the absorption of the important nutrients required by your body.

 Patients Concern